 Check payment customers must pre-pay for three months in advance and will be billed quarterly in advance of the Services being provided thereafter.
 Credit Card customers must pre-pay for one month in advance and will be billed monthly in advance of the Services being provided thereafter.

 Failure by Client to maintain valid and current payment arrangements with BSWS may result in interruption or cancellation of the Services.
 Such interruption does not relieve Client of the obligation to pay for Services already provided to Client by BSWS.
 If BSWS is, or becomes, required by law to deduct or withhold any taxes (including without limited to sales taxes, use taxes, ad valorem taxes, or similar charges or assessments) from amounts due to BSWS from Client, then all amounts due from Client shall be increased so that the net amount actually received by BSWS after deduction or withholding of any such tax, charge or assessment will equal 100% of the agreed-upon charges.
-A 10% late payment fee will be assessed on any unpaid balance remaining after 15 days for recurring services.
+A 10% or $10 late payment fee (whichever is greater) will be assessed on any unpaid balance remaining after 15 days for recurring services.
 A 10% late payment fee will be assessed on any unpaid balance remaining after 30 days for website design & development projects.

 (a) This Agreement and any renewal subscription arising hereunder may be terminated by Client by delivery to BSWS of Client’s intention not to renew at least five days prior to the end of the then-current periodic subscription term.
 Any termination notice received later than five days prior to the end of the current subscription term shall be effective immediately following the next applicable renewal term.